-You can also use the course to prepare for the Microsoft Office Specialist (MOS) Certification exam for Microsoft PowerPoint 2016.
+You can also use the course to prepare for the Microsoft Office Specialist (MOS) Certification exam for Microsoft PowerPoint.

 *** Version Note ***

-This course is for individuals using PowerPoint 2016, 2013 or 2010 and is taught using PowerPoint 2016 software.
-However, there are very few differences between the 2016 and the 2013 and 2010 versions from an end-user's perspective.
-Our instructors have used all 3 versions and will be able to quickly highlight the several small changes to the user interface.
-Users of any of the 3 versions of PowerPoint will have no problem learning in the 2016 software environment.
+This course is for individuals using PowerPoint 365, 2019 or 2016 and is taught using PowerPoint 2019 software.
+However, there are very few differences between the 365 and the 2016 versions from an end-user's perspective.
+Our instructors have used all versions and will be able to quickly highlight the several small changes to the user interface.
+Users of any version of PowerPoint will have no problem learning in the 2019 software environment.

 Upon completing this course, you will be able to create and deliver engaging multimedia presentations that convey the key points of your message through the use of text, graphics, and animations.

-Identify the basic features and functions of PowerPoint 2016.
+Identify the basic features and functions of PowerPoint.